 World Languages and Cultures Approved Courses - Group II or World Languages and Cultures Requirement

-• Having completed four years of one language in high school (student must have completed the fourth level, for example, Spanish IV, and received credit for those courses);
+- Having completed the four level of a language in high school (students must have completed the fourth full year level, for example, Spanish IV, and received credit for those courses);

 BGSU offers language sequences in American Sign Language, Arabic, Chinese, French, German, Greek, Italian, Japanese, Latin, Russian and Spanish.